 - Markets: The markets and product types you will trade

 Building your trading plan is not easy.
 It can be developed over time and should be refined as your circumstances change.

 You need to test the validity and strength of your trading plan in real market conditions.
-Only by doing this will know if your strategy is viable and can make consistent profits.
+Only by doing this will you know if your strategy is viable and can make consistent profits.

 Your plan will evolve as you gain more understanding and experience.

 5. Keep a Trading Journal

-Experience is only useful if we learn from our mistakes and adapt our approach accordingly.
-This is why keeping a journal is an essential ingredient to becoming a successful trader.
+Experience is only helpful if we learn from our mistakes and adapt our approach accordingly.
+This is why keeping a journal is essential to becoming a successful trader.

 A journal will allow you to look back at the positions you opened.
 It will help you to analyze your past performance.
 It will show you how you’ve handled your emotions, the risks you’ve taken and whether you’ve followed your trading plan or not.